Introduction to IPv4

 Following is a diagrammatical explanation of the datagram header:

-Let’s see the ipv4 datagram header in the tabular format below:
+Given below is the IPv4 datagram header in the tabular format below:

 |Version||This is a 4-bit field, and it tells the version of IP we are using.|